kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/consul.md

 ### consul.lockWaitTime

-Specifies the wait time before a lock lock acquisition is made.
+Specifies the wait time before a lock acquisition is made.
 This affects the minimum time it takes to cancel a lock acquisition.

 ```yaml
 spec: